 The cargo bay has a length of 20.78 meters (68 feet 2 inches), a height under the wing center section is 3.76 meters (12 feet 4 inches), and a maximum useful width of 5.49 meters (18 feet).
 There is a load-handling system, including rollers, running the full length of the cargo bay.
 There are 17 tip-up seats along each side of the cargo bay, and 48 more seats can be installed in the center of the cargo bay, providing seats for 102 fully-equipped troops; pallets providing 100 seats can be installed as an alternative, giving 154 seats.
 48 stretchers can be installed as an alternate configuration.
 The fuselage is as wide as that of a C-5 Galaxy, and cargo loads can include:

 Absolute maximum payload is 78,100 kilograms (172,200 pounds), but a typical payload is 56,250 kilograms (124,000 pounds), with a heavy operational payload running to 69,535 kilograms (153,300 pounds).
 The C-17 can carry 18 times the payload of the classic C-47 / DC-3 -- which, considering the modest size of the C-47, is not so impressive -- but the C-17 can take off from and land on shorter runways, which is very impressive.
 The C-17 has excellent short-field capability and is surprisingly agile for an aircraft of its size, performance being well superior to its predecessor cargolifters in USAF service.
-It established a number of records in its class and is apparently a muscular ride when unladen, compared at least in some respects to flying a fighter jet.BACK_TO_TOP
+It established a number of records in its class and is a muscular ride when unladen, compared at least in some respects to flying a fighter jet.BACK_TO_TOP

 * The C-17 provided good service in the Balkan interventions in the late 1990s, and also performed logistics flights to Antarctic research installations.
 It fully came into its own after the terrorist attacks on the USA on 11 September 2001, proving a significant asset in the "Global War On Terror", with acquisition of the big aircraft stepping up in pace.
 It saw intensive use in the Afghanistan intervention from 2001 and the invasion of Iraq in 2003.
 On 26 March 2003, a Moose flight paradropped troops to capture Bashur Airfield in northern Iraq, and followed up the initial drop to install an entire combat brigade there in only 62 sorties.
 C-17s also airdropped millions of humanitarian daily rations for relief of starving civilians in these theaters.
-One C-17 was hit by a surface to air missile (SAM) after departing Baghdad Airport on 9 December 2003; it returned to the airport and was repaired.
+One C-17 was hit by a SAM after departing Baghdad Airport on 9 December 2003; it returned to the airport and was repaired.

 The Air Force ended up acquiring a fleet of 223 C-17s, not counting the prototype and including an attrition replacement -- for an aircraft lost with its crew of four during a training flight in Alaska in 2010.
 The last USAF Moose was delivered in 2013.
 The quantity was a clear vindication of the type, being a dozen more machines than was projected at the outset, which is not to dismiss the problems with the development program.
 The C-17 has been enhanced over the course of production, with items including: